usa-npn/npn-viz-tool/README.md

   - `caching_proxy.js` - The source of the proxy portion of the server.
   - `server.js` - The base Node.JS server logic that sets up the proxy and serves static content from the `dist` directory.
   - `package.json` - The node dependencies of `server.js` and `caching_proxy.js`
   - `server_control.sh` - A shell script useful for controlling a background instance of the proxy server.
-This script is orchestrated via `/etc/init.d/regsdotgov-proxy` on squaw.
 - `src` - Contains the source code for the AngularJS application.